flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - reviewed some books in book.io
             - there is no translator information for translations of public domain books, e.g. [[anna karenina]]
             -
+- Presentation on the Agora?
+    - 20th of September
 - placeholder
     -